 - And having gone out, the Pharisees held a council against Him, so they might destroy Him.

 - But having known this, Jesus departed from there.
 And many crowds followed Him and He healed them all.

 - And He warned them, so they might not make Him known.

 - This was so it might be fulfilled; what was spoken through Isaiah the prophet, saying:

-- “He won’t argue angrily, nor will He shriek like an animal,(5)“will He shriek like an animal” Is one word in Greek.
+- “He won’t argue angrily, nor will He cry out,3“cry out” Is one word in Greek.
 It can mean any sort of loud “cry”, shout, or shriek; but especially those made by animals.
 It’s root comes from the “caw” sound a raven makes. nor will someone hear His voice in the wide streets.

-- “He won’t crush a reed that was – and is – broken.
-And He won’t quench a smoldering wick, until He irresistibly leads justice to victory.(6)quotation/allusion to Isaiah 42:1-4
+- “He won’t crush a reed that has been broken, and He won’t quench a smoldering wick until He leads justice into victory.4quotation/allusion to Isaiah 42:1-4

 - “And in His name, the gentiles will hope.”

 A Divided House

 - Then a blind and mute demon-possessed man was brought to Him, and He healed him so the mute man was able to speak and to see.

 - And all the crowds were marveling and were saying; “This man can’t be the Son of David,5“Son of David” was a title of the promised messiah in Jewish eyes.
 This stems from 2 Samuel 7:12-13, in which God promised David would have a descendant who would sit on the throne forever. can He?”